Exceptions explained

 at Exception1.Program.Main(String[] args) in C:\src\junk\Exceptions\Exception1\Exception1\Program.cs:line 11

-The output shows that the exception was thrown in the Main
+The output shows that the exception was thrown in the Main method in

-.
+the class Program.cs.
 The line number is included since this

 application had the